Likhith623/AI-Integrated-Environmental-Intelligence-System/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branc
+2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
 5.